jnvfalkenried/svt/README.md

-# Old content

-## svt
-Project in Cooperation with SVT

-## Infra:
-alembic for db version control rabbitmq for queue management postgresql (pgvector for storing embeddings)

-### Alembic commands
-- If you want to make changes to database models, add or modify files in [database_models](src/postgresql/database_models/).
-- Following this, new migration script can be created using the command
-    ```bash
-        alembic revision --autogenerate -m "<Insert your message here>"
-    ```

-- The migrations can then be applied using the command:
-    ```bash
-        alembic upgrade head
-    ```

 ## Code Quality Tools:
 To keep your code clean, organized, and easy to maintain, here are some handy tools to consider (first 2 is highly recommended):